xcashd

 --rpc-restricted-bind-port

-username[:password]
+Specify username[:password]

 API directly from a web browser via JavaScript (say in a pure-fronted web appp scenario).
 With this option xcashd